 Due to the nature of the two scheduler policy, bandwidth is allocated on a per-service or per subscriber basis as opposed to a per-class basis.
 A common use of the two policy model is for a carrier-of-carriers mode of business.
 In essence, the goal of a carrier is to provide segments of bandwidth to providers who purchase that bandwidth as services.
 While the carrier does not concern itself with the interior services of the provider, it does however care how congestion affects the bandwidth allocation to each provider's service.
 As an added benefit, the two policy approach provides the carrier with the ability to preferentially allocate bandwidth within a service or subscriber context through the service or subscriber level policy without affecting the overall bandwidth allocation to each service or subscriber.
-Figure 18 shows a per-service bandwidth allocation using the two scheduler policy model.
-While the figure shows services grouped by scheduling priority, it is expected that many service models will place the service instances.
+Figure 21 shows a per-service bandwidth allocation using the two scheduler policy model.
+While the figure shows services grouped by scheduling priority, it is expected that many service models will place the services in a common port priority and use weights to provide a weighted distribution between the service instances.
 Higher weights provide for relatively higher amounts of bandwidth.